oneclickvirt/webvirtcloud/webvirtcompute/README.md

+# The original project has been deleted.
+This is only a personal archive.

 # WebVirtCompute #

 WebVirtCompute is a daemon for deploying and managing virtual machines based on FastAPI and libvirt.
 It is designed to be used for compute nodes and backend.
 This project provides a REST API to manage virtual machines and their resources, making it easy to automate virtual machine management.